Well-being

 You may have days where there is one meeting after another and your energy needs are met through one energy bar after another or one cup of coffee too many.

-You may have days where what’s available isn’t appealing and you need to take care for your body anyway and eat what’s available.
+You may have days when what’s available isn’t appealing and you need to take care of your body and eat what’s available.

 Sometimes we eat just for energy and that’s okay.

-During times like these Conscious Eaters are kind and compassionate, knowing that they are making the best decisions they can at the time.
+During times like these, Conscious Eaters are kind and compassionate, knowing they make the best decisions.

-You can nourish yourself and have confidence that you will have many opportunities to enjoy the foods you love to eat.
+You can nourish yourself and have confidence that you will have many opportunities to enjoy the foods you love.

 You can get back to listening to your natural rhythms.